 On enrolment, parents give details relating to address and phone numbers.
 If any of these details change please notify the school.

-All of our school computers are now connected to Internet and are in most classrooms have access to computers.
+All of our school computers are now connected to Internet and most classrooms have access to computers.
+The school has 10 laptops that are available for students to use daily.
 If you would like to help tutor students on the computer please contact the teachers concerned.
-All students are to sign the ICT Contract for Online Safety.

 Class and school assemblies are performed throughout the year and parents are welcome to attend these.